ARM Holdings Options Trading: A Deep Dive into Market Sentiment - ARM Holdings (NASDAQ:ARM)

 Current Position of ARM Holdings

-In the last month, 3 experts released ratings on this stock with an average target price of $187.0.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $184.2.

-20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
-Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Wells Fargo persists with their Overweight rating on ARM Holdings, maintaining a target price of $190. * Consistent in their evaluation, an analyst from UBS keeps a Buy rating on ARM Holdings with a target price of $200. * An analyst from Morgan Stanley has decided to maintain their Overweight rating on ARM Holdings, which currently sits at a price target of $171.
+Benzinga Edge's Unusual Options board spots potential market movers before they happen.
+See what positions big money is taking on your favorite stocks.
+Click here for access. * Consistent in their evaluation, an analyst from UBS keeps a Buy rating on ARM Holdings with a target price of $195. * Consistent in their evaluation, an analyst from Keybanc keeps a Overweight rating on ARM Holdings with a target price of $200. * An analyst from Mizuho has decided to maintain their Outperform rating on ARM Holdings, which currently sits at a price target of $190. * An analyst from Morgan Stanley has decided to maintain their Overweight rating on ARM Holdings, which currently sits at a price target of $171. * Consistent in their evaluation, an analyst from Barclays keeps a Overweight rating on ARM Holdings with a target price of $165.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.